2022 Philippine presidential election: Presidential election

+Candidates

 Ernesto Abella (Independent)

 Ernesto Abella said he was running since "ordinary people were being set aside", and that he was running as an independent since the ruling PDP–Laban did not choose him as their standard bearer.
 He later said that he was confident of not being declared as a nuisance candidate.

 His platform was centered on three main pillars: "a fair society, a government that is felt by the people, and a strong nation."
 He promised to push for more public participation in government affairs and to prioritize job creation and the agricultural sector in the country.

 Leody de Guzman (PLM)

 Leody de Guzman, chairman of the Bukluran ng Manggagawang Pilipino, a progressive labor group, ran unsuccessfully for Senator in 2019.
 De Guzman ran for president this time under the Partido Lakas ng Masa.

 According to his running mate, their vision for the country was democratic socialism.
 He ran on a platform based on labor and social issues.
 Some of his advocacies included repealing the TRAIN and CREATE taxation laws as well as the Anti-Terrorism Act of 2020, pushing for the increase of the minimum wage, implementing a universal basic income, and legalizing divorce and same-sex marriage, among others.